If you could spend a day with anyone, alive or dead, who would it be?

 Here are a few suggestions I thought of: Jesus, a prime minister or president, a famous actor or musician/composer or author, the guys who walked the Emmaus road with Jesus (Luke 24:13-35), Moses or Joseph or Joshua or David or Caleb from the Bible, Ben Franklin, Alexander Graham Bell, Mark Twain, Einstein, your past or future self maybe.

 For me, I choose my Grandpa Greenfield.
 I would love to hear his voice again, to hear him repeat his stories, play a game of crib, go out and do some maple syrup.
 To relive my memories.
-My grandpa was a pharmacist, a Mountie (RCMP), a journeyman carpenter (I have his journey. man’s toolbox).
+My grandpa was a pharmacist (inspector and chief inspector), a Mountie (Royal Canadian Mounted Police), a journeyman carpenter (I have his journey man’s toolbox).
 In no particular order…

 - I remember his house at Speyside where we did maple syrup together.
 He inspired me to do it myself later in life and share it with my girls.
 And one day with Olivia and her cousins.